 - 3.3 Non-designation of Use.
 Sick leave contributed to the pool may not be designated for the use of a particular person. - 3.4 Encouragement to Contribute.
 Although contributions are voluntary, employees who leave State employment should be encouraged to contribute to the pool, unless there is a possibility that they will be reemployed by the State within twelve months and thereby eligible to have their sick leave balance restored. - Sec.
 4 Withdrawal of Leave.
 Applications to withdraw sick leave from the pool must be submitted on the form prescribed by the pool administrator.
 An application must be filed with the pool administrator and be accompanied by a statement from the licensed physician who treated the illness or injury that resulted in the exhaustion of the accrued annual and sick leave of the employee making the application.
 The pool administrator will consider applications in the order in which they are received and will approve or deny an application within ten (10) working days after receipt. - 4.1 Eligibility.
-An employee is eligible to withdraw sick leave from the pool if the pool administrator finds that the employee has exhausted all accrued annual leave and sick leave because of a catastrophic illness or injury or because of a previous donation of sick leave to the pool. - 4.2 Amount Assigned.
+An employee is eligible to withdraw sick leave from the pool if - (a) the employee has exhausted the employee's sick leave because of a catastrophic illness/injury or a previous donation of time to the pool; and - (b) the employee, or a member of the employee's immediate family, has suffered a catastrophic illness or injury. - 4.2 Amount Assigned.
 In determining the amount of sick leave to be assigned to an eligible employee from the pool, the pool administrator shall take into consideration the information contained in the employee's application, the number of applications then pending, and the amount of sick leave available in the pool.
 In no event shall the sick leave allocated to an eligible employee from the pool exceed ninety (90) days or one-third (1/3) of the sick leave pool balance, whichever is less.
-Upon approval of an employee's application, the pool administrator shall notify the human resources office of the amount of sick leave to be assigned to the employee. - 4.3 Use of Sick Leave.
-The employee may use sick leave assigned from the pool in the same manner as sick leave earned by the employee and shall be treated for all purposes as if the employee were absent on earned sick leave.
+Upon approval of an employee's application, the pool administrator shall notify the human resources office of the amount of sick leave to be assigned to the employee.

-- 4.4 Deceased Employees.
+- 4.3 Use of Sick Leave.
+The employee may use sick leave assigned from the pool in the same manner as sick leave earned by the employee and shall be treated for all purposes as if the employee were absent on earned sick leave. - 4.4 Deceased Employees.
 The estate of a deceased employee shall not be entitled to payment for unused sick leave assigned from the pool. - 4.5 Use of Sick Leave.
 Sick leave may be taken to care for members of an employee's family who do not reside in the same household only if the time taken is necessary to provide care to a spouse, child, or parent of the employee who needs care due to a documented medical condition.
 Sick leave may not be taken to care for an employee's parents-in-law if they do not live in the same household as the employee.